conestack/plumber/README.rst

 stage.

 .. note:: The payload of an instruction is the attribute value passed to the instruction via function call or decoration.
-An instruction knows the part it is declared on.
+An instruction knows the behavior it is declared on.

-.. note:: Parts are created by ``partmetaclass``.
-If ``zope.interface`` is available, it will generate ``_implements`` instructions for each part.
+.. note:: Behaviors are created by ``behaviormetaclass``.
+If ``zope.interface`` is available, it will generate ``_implements`` instructions for each behavior.
-  During part creation the interfaces are not yet implemented, they are checked at a later stage.
-Therefore the ``_implements`` instructions are generated even if the parts do not implement interfaces, which results in the empty tuple as payload (see also ``zope.interface support``.
+  During behavior creation the interfaces are not yet implemented, they are checked at a later stage.
+Therefore the ``_implements`` instructions are generated even if the behaviors do not implement interfaces, which results in the empty tuple as payload (see also ``zope.interface support``.

 .. warning:: Do not rely on this structure within your programs it might change at any time.
 If you need information from the ``__plumbing_stacks__`` or lack